zulip/zulip/docs/production/upload-backends.md

 [migration instructions](#migrating-from-local-uploads-to-amazon-s3-backend)
 below for those steps.

+## S3 local caching

+For performance reasons, Zulip stores a cache of recently served user uploads on disk locally, even though the durable storage is kept in S3.
+There are a number of parameters which control the size and usage of this cache, which is maintained by nginx:

+- `s3_memory_cache_size` controls the in-memory size of the cache _index_; the default is 1MB, which is enough to store about 8 thousand entries.
+- `s3_disk_cache_size` controls the on-disk size of the cache _contents_; the default is 200MB.
+- `s3_cache_inactive_time` controls the longest amount of time an entry will be cached since last use; the default is 30 days.
+Since the contents of the cache are immutable, this serves only as a potential additional limit on the size of the contents on disk;
+  `s3_disk_cache_size` is expected to be the primary control for cache sizing.

+These defaults are likely sufficient for small-to-medium deployments.
+Large deployments, or deployments with image-heavy use cases, will want to increase `s3_disk_cache_size`, potentially to be several gigabytes. `s3_memory_cache_size` should potentially be increased, based on estimating the number of files that the larger disk cache will hold.

+You may also wish to increase the cache sizes if the S3 storage (or S3-compatible equivalent) is not closely located to your Zulip server, as cache misses will be more expensive.

 ## S3 bucket policy

 The best way to do the S3 integration with Amazon is to create a new IAM user